shanthoshp/DataSets/README.md

 # Exploring Data Science
-This repo will hold some projects regarding data science case studies and theories.
+This repo will hold some projects regarding data science data sets and case studies

 # Law Of Large Numbers